 There is a day for everything and everyone and today is the day for those of us who were determined young men who strived for excellence and earned our Eagle Scout rank as a Boy Scout.
 Why is today National Eagle Scout Day, you may ask.
 On August 1, 1912, the first Eagle board of review was held for a young man named Arthur Eldred.
 Arthur became the first Eagle Scout in the Boy Scouts, only two years after the Boy Scouts was founded.
 Since the inception of the BSA, over two million young men have achieved this highest of honors within the Program, and I am proud to be one of them.

-I shall always be indebted to my Scoutmasters, my scouting community, the first class Camp Yawgoog, my family and the older scouts before me who all provided support and direction to help me achieve this honor.
-I am an Eagle and always will be, for this I thank all of you.
+I shall always be indebted to my Scoutmasters, my scouting community, the first-class Camp Yawgoog, my family, and the older scouts before me who all provided support and direction to help me achieve this honor.
+I am an Eagle and always will be, for this, I thank all of you.
 Gear Forward quite simply is my way of saying thanks to all those that supported me and made me the man I am.
-Gear Forward is my Adult Eagle Scout Project to ensure the next generation of adventurers are equipped to reach this highest honor as well.
+Gear Forward is my Adult Eagle Scout Project to ensure the next generation of adventurers is equipped to reach this highest honor as well.
 No matter one's economic or social background, those that want to get outside and become the best man or woman they want... should have the resources to do so.

 If you are an Eagle Scout, today I ask...
 Have you done a good deed today?
 If not, find a way to give back and make the world a better place.